QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 # ADR Template

-## Title: Deposit system for the on chain storage & list, purge possible implmentation
+## Title: Deposit system for the on chain storage & list, purge possible implementation

 ## Date
 2025-06-05